exasol/virtual-schemas/doc/user-guide/faq.md

 Ensure that Kerberos configuration file, `krb5.conf` does not contain any included directories with additional settings.
 All Kerberos settings should be available in the `krb5.conf` configuration file.

-This can cause problems when using Virtual Schema together with Kerberos connection, because included directories does not exist in the UDF container.
+This can cause problems when using Virtual Schema together with Kerberos connection, because included directories do not exist in the UDF container.

 Wrong configuration file example: